 A common practice that many seem to follow is the habit of sending replies for every little thing.
 Yes, it is definitely essential to revert to an email you receive.
 However, when you can gauge the end of a conversation, it is best that you stop writing useless replies.
 A chain of ending niceties can be bothering even for the person receiving it.
 Studies show, that this even helps the environment.
 In the Uk alone, if each adult sent one less email a day, Britain could reduce its carbon output by 16,433 tonnes.
 This equals more than 81,000 flights from London to Madrid.
 If you look at this on a global scale the impact is massive.

 Subscribe and follow with care

 Receiving promotional emails is not uncommon these days.
-In fact, there are days when you might receive multiple emails offering services, advise, product or events.
+In fact, there are days when you might receive multiple emails offering services, advice, product, or events.
 Some of this is very useful.
 But remember to subscribe and follow companies with care.
-It is not necessary to subscribe to every company, newsletter or blog.
+It is not necessary to subscribe to every company, newsletter, or blog.
 Follow only the ones that you find useful and wish to connect with.
 This prevents your inbox from being flooded with unwanted messages.

 Decluttering your device and reducing useless information is a healthy way to keep your work organized.
 It allows you to cater to messages and tasks that are vital and require your immediate attention.
 As most of us are netizens in this age, it is important to declutter digitally to focus on what is important.
 After all, the mind works better in a clearer space and environment.